To make money, you have to sell something!

 The variety of products here is amazing and some of them epitomize the best of the best in term of innovative ideas and designs.

-My point is that if you are really good with your hands, and have a creative mind, you could inadvertently come up with blockbuster money-spinners.
-It is time to turn your passion into moneymaking vocation.
+My point is that if you are really good with your hands and have a creative mind, you could come up with blockbuster money-spinners.
+It is time to turn your passion into a moneymaking vocation.

 Obviously, some items are going to fetch more than the rest, but they all represent a good source of income.
 So, put together your collection and head out to Etsy, Ruby Lane or Artfire.